So, you’re interested in Filmora and need to see an honest review?

-So, I was pleasantly surprised to see a screen recorder inside of Filmora X. This means I could capture my content and edit the video in a single piece of software.
+So, I was pleasantly surprised to see a screen recorder inside of Filmora 11.
+This means I could capture my content and edit the video in a single piece of software.

 Generous free preset assets

-With over 1,000 title presets, effects, elements, transitions and more that comes with Filmora X, coupled with their Filmstock library, it gives me more than enough to increase my video production without breaking the bank.
+There are thousands of title presets, effects, elements, transitions and more that come with Filmora 11, coupled with their Filmstock library, it gives me more than enough to increase my video production without breaking the bank.

-3 things I don’t like about Filmora X
+3 things I don’t like about Filmora 11

-Is it all sunshines and rainbows with Filmora X?
+Is it all sunshines and rainbows with Filmora 11?

 Well, yes, but I do have some slight niggles.